immutable/unreal-immutable-sdk/README.md

 ## License

-Immutable Unity SDK repository is distributed under the terms of the [Apache License (Version 2.0)](LICENSE).
+Immutable Unreal SDK repository is distributed under the terms of the [Apache License (Version 2.0)](LICENSE).